-6.1.1.4.2 Guidelines for reducing discard mortality
+6.1.3.2 Guidelines for reducing discard mortality

 Much is already known about methods to reduce discard mortality, in non-directed fisheries as well as the directed commercial and recreational sectors.
-Promotion and adoption of best handling practices could reduce discard mortality, lead to greater retained yield, and reduce the potential uncertainty associated with large quantities of estimated mortality due to discarding.
+Promotion and adoption of best handling practices could reduce discard mortality and lead to greater retained yield.